Smith, Rays finally catch Hamilton in rundown, beat Reds 8-3

 TRAINER'S ROOM

-Reds: RHP Homer Bailey (right elbow) could return to start Saturday at Washington.
+Reds: RHP Homer Bailey (right elbow) will return to start Saturday at Washington.

-Rays: OF Colby Rasmus was out of the lineup because of hip soreness.
+Rays: OF Colby Rasmus sat out because of hip soreness.
 He missed the first month of the season recovering from hip surgery. ...
 SS Tim Beckham, hit by a pitch on the left hand Monday, didn't play.

 GETTING A BREAK